Ender97/PeBluelink-Companion/README.md

 # PeBluelink Companion

-This app is the open source companion application required for Pebble watches to interact with Hyundai Bluelink compatible vehicles.
-It passes commands from your watch to the Hyundai server.
+This app is the open source companion application for [PeBluelink](https://github.com/Ender97/PeBluelink).
+It is required for Pebble watches to interact with Hyundai Bluelink compatible vehicles.
+It passes commands from your watch to the Hyundai servers.
 Requires a Bluelink subscription and is only confirmed to work in the USA.
 Canada and Europe regions are currently in BETA and are not guaranteed to work.

 Android only -- I don't know how to program for iOS and don't know if this solution is even possible there.

 ## Features
 - Fetches status updates and allows for your Pebble to issue remote commands.
-- Persistent foreground service to listen for Pebble watch commands.
+- Optimized to listen for Pebble watch commands without a constant foreground service.
 - Secure credential storage using `EncryptedSharedPreferences`.

 ## Requirements